Chipmunk Situations & Solutions

 Chipmunks' burrows rarely cause structural damage.
 In most cases, they can be tolerated and should be left alone.

 After planting bulbs, place 1/2-inch mesh, chicken wire, or hardware cloth flat on the ground over the bulbs.
 The plants will grow up through the mesh, but the chipmunks cannot penetrate it.

 Chipmunks in Homes

-Chipmunks rarely enter homes intentionally; they prefer to set up housekeeping underground.
-But, if there is an opening that provides easy access, the chipmunk may enter in search of food.
+Chipmunks rarely enter homes intentionally—they much prefer to set up house underground.
+But, if there is an opening that provides easy access, the chipmunk may enter a home in search of food.
 Check for openings around foundations and bulkheads and seal with wood, metal, or caulking.

 If a chipmunk is found in the house or basement, try to confine it to one location and open windows and doors with direct access to the outdoors.
 The chipmunk will be attracted to the light and exit the building.

-As with most other rodents, chipmunks are not susceptible to rabies and present no real health threat to people.
+As with most other rodents, chipmunks are not susceptible to rabies.

-Relocating wildlife is illegal in Massachusetts.
-It is detrimental to the well-being of wildlife as well as the public.
-Unknowingly, sick animals may be transported and released in other locations, causing the spread of disease.
-Learn more.
+Relocating wildlife is illegal in Massachusetts and is detrimental to the well-being of the animal.
+It can also be harmful to public health, as sick animals may unknowingly be transported and released in other locations—causing the spread of disease.
+Learn more >